libevent/libevent/README.md

 $ cmake --build . --config Release # Or "start libevent.sln" and build with menu in Visual Studio.
 ```

-See [Documentation/Building#Building on Windows](/Documentation/Building.md#building-on-windows) for more information
+See [Documentation/Building#Building on Windows](/Documentation/Building.md#building-on-windows) for more information.

 ## Package Managers